How To Save Up to 40% on Credit Card Processing Fees With Interchange Optimization

 Making credit card payments more accessible to business-to-business (B2B) buyers should be a top priority for businesses, as buyer behavior has trended exponentially towards digital channels, and B2B buyers increasingly expect their payment experiences to reflect the convenience of the consumer world.

-How Versapay helps you save on credit card processing costs
+How Versapay helps you save on credit card processing fees

 Before you start working with Versapay, we complete a detailed cost analysis of your most recent merchant statement.
 We look at everything you’re paying now and where you can qualify for better rates, breaking down everything by line item and showing you your potential savings, right down to the penny.